popphp/pop-utils/README.md

 ##### Convert Case

-The convert case feature allows for the followind case and string format types:
+The convert case feature allows for the following case and string format types:

 - TitleCase
 - camelCase